-Applications for 2018 admission to the Professional Actor Training Program are now open.
+Applications for 2018 admission to the Professional Actor Training Program are now closed, please check back in October for information on 2019 auditions.

 What We Look For